 I trust that this information will assist you as you undertaken the review of paid duty.
-Please contact Joan Taylor of my office at 392-4995 or itaylor2@toronto.ca if you have any questions.
+Please contact Joan Taylor of my office at 392-4995 or <a href="mailto:iteration-needed-to-se c: Joan Taylor

 Yours truly,

 Joseph P. Pennachetti City Manager